-Japanese SOLAS vessels and non-SOLAS vessels specified in the regulations under the Ship Safety Law are required to be equipped with 406 MHz EPIRBs as follows:
+Japan registered SOLAS vessels and non-SOLAS vessels specified in the regulations under the Ship Safety Law are required to be equipped with 406 MHz EPIRBs as follows:

 - a.
-SOLAS vessels and non-SOLAS vessels specified in the Ship Life-Saving Equipment Regulation
+Japan registered SOLAS vessels and non-SOLAS vessels specified in the Ship Life Saving Equipment Regulation

-1 float-free EPIRB + 1 non float-free EPIRB\
+One float-free EPIRB and One non float-free EPIRB\.

-\ This is not applied when a float-free EPIRB is installed in the bridge, etc. or controllable from the bridge, etc.
+\ This is not applied when a float-free EPIRB is installed in the bridge, etc. or a place where controllable from the bridge, etc.